 VoteWatch Europe is coordinated by a professional team that combines expertise in EU affairs, statistics and digital communication.
 Our core team is supported by a network of experts based in Brussels, the EU Member States and internationally, who work in the public and private sector and who provide highly valuable insights.

 Co-founder and CEO: Mr Doru Peter Frantescu.
 Since the launch of the organisation in 2009, Doru has headed the development of digital applications for political analysis and forecast.
 His data-driven reports on the actual voting behavior of Parliamentarians and Governments in the EU decision-making are being quoted regularly by reputed institutions and the media across the EU and internationally (including Financial Times, Bloomberg, Euronews, CNN, France24, BBC, etc).
 A social entrepreneur and passionate futurist, Doru is also a member of the European Alliance for Artificial Intelligence.
 He speaks English, French, Spanish, Italian and Romanian.
 Email: firstname.lastname@example.org

 Chief of Research: Mr Davide Ferrari.
 With a background in cognitive sciences and European public affairs, Davide assists the team with both qualitative and quantitative research on voting records in the European Parliament and the European Council, as well as other EU-related political developments.
-He speaks Italian, English and a bit of French.
-Email: firstname.lastname@example.org
+He speaks Italian, English and some French.
+Email: email@example.com

 Communication and Research Assistant: Ms. Ramona Cristea.
 With a background in Politics, Psychology, Law and Economics, Ramona assists the VoteWatch team by conducting both qualitative and quantitative research on European political developments.
 She speaks English, Romanian and some French and Dutch.
 Email: firstname.lastname@example.org